AhmedSayedSk/ParkingLot/README.md

 Running
 ------
 1. To run parking lot from root folder: `python main.py --mode 1` for mode 1 or `python main.py --mode 2` for mode 2
+2. Detect the 4 corners of parking lot place then click `t` or for reset click `r`

 ---